The Servant-Girl at Emmaus

 Scraps of discarded bread,

-And heedless of the cost,
+And senseless to the cost,

 She never looked behind, instead,